oluijks/yass/README.md

 pnpm run build
 ```

-If you have enabled Rollup Plugin Visualizer in `vite.config.ts` you can open `.svelte-kit/output/server/stats.html` and `.svelte-kit/output/client/stats.html` to analyze your bundle to see which modules are taking up space.
+By enabling the Rollup Visualizer plugin in vite.config.ts, you can analyze your bundle by viewing the .svelte-kit/output/server/stats.html and .svelte-kit/output/client/stats.html files to identify which modules consume the most space.

-Optionally you can enable Vite Compression plugin in `vite.config.ts` and use gzip or brotli algorithm to generate compressed versions of your build files.
+Alternatively, you can enable the Vite Compression plugin in vite.config.ts to generate compressed build files using the gzip or Brotli algorithm.

 ### HTTPS on localhost